GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 **Scan...**
-    is clicked to specify the name of the directory containing the Python package that (in more typical cases) implements the majority of the application.
+    is clicked to specify the name of the directory containing the Python package that implements the application.
+(If the application consists of a single script then you would not use this.)
 The hierachy will be scanned for all files and directories that don't match any of the specified exclusions and will be displayed in the main area of the tab.
 Each file or directory can then be checked if it is to be included in the package.
 Note that if the main script file is a part of the application package then it's entry must be explicitly unchecked (i.e. excluded).

     .. note::
         Non-Python (i.e. data) files can also be included in the package.
 An